ericperez/squerly/README.md

 -  Event/Application logging

 -  User Accounts and Authentication

+-  Dashboards (allowing for multiple result sets to be presented on one screen, or rotate in a slideshow-type fashion)

 -  Spruce up the graphical interface for the administration/CRUD pages (I know it's pretty ugly right now; I'm no designer obviously.)